Ugur Group Companies: Mondial Motor

 Kymco was founded in 1964 in Taiwan.
-The company is operating with about 4,000 worker and producing more than 570,000 vehicles per year as one of world's biggest scooter, motorcycle, ATV manufacturer.
+The company is operating with about 4,000 workers and producing more than 570,000 vehicles per year as one of world's biggest scooter, motorcycle, ATV manufacturer.
 Kymco is importing to The Far East, Asia, Europe, North and South America.

 Kymco has signed distributorship agreement with Ugur Motor Vehicles Inc. Co. by July in 2014.

 By this collaboration Kymco has started supporting marketing activities, support after purchase, auxiliary equipment and maintenance facility in Turkish market.